 Can A Landlord Garnish Wages For Unpaid Rent?

-Yes; there are some cases where you can do this to collect unpaid rent.
-In order to be able to garnish a tenant’s wages for unpaid rent, you will need to have a writ of execution provided through either an eviction or a small claims court judgment.
+Yes, there are some cases where you can do this to collect unpaid rent.
+To be able to garnish a tenant’s wages for unpaid rent, you will need to have a writ of execution provided through either an eviction or a small claims court judgment.

 Once you have this writ, you can work with the sheriff to set up wage garnishment to collect your missing funds.